GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 ### Content scripts are less trustworthy {: #content-scripts-are-less-trustworthy }

-[Content scripts are less trustworthy][security-cs] than the extension service worker (e.g., a malicious web page might be able to compromise the renderer process where the content scripts run).
+[Content scripts are less trustworthy][security-cs] than the extension service worker (for example, a malicious web page might be able to compromise the renderer process where the content scripts run).
 Assume that messages from a content script might have been crafted by an attacker and make sure to [validate and sanitize all input][security-santize].
 Assume any data sent to the content script might leak to the web page.